nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellOutput` is a JSON object with following fields.
+`CellOutput` is a JSON object with the following fields.

 *   `capacity`: [`Capacity`](#type-capacity) - The cell capacity.

     The capacity of a cell is the value of the cell in Shannons.
-It is also the upper limit of the cell occupied storage size where every 100,000,000 Shannons give 1 byte storage.
+It is also the upper limit of the cell occupied storage size where every 100,000,000 Shannons give 1-byte storage.

 *   `lock`: [`Script`](#type-script) - The lock script.